Thus Another Day: Production

-The role of Shusuke Takemura, the veteran befriended by Yasuko, was played by Kabuki actor Kanzaburō Nakamura XVII, whose four-year-old son Kankurô (later Kanzaburō Nakamura XVIII) played Kazuo, sharing screen credit with the popular stars who played his parents, Teiji Takahashi—who died in an automobile accident shortly after the film's release—and Yoshiko Kuga.
+The role of Shusuke Takemura, the veteran befriended by Yasuko, was played by kabuki actor Kanzaburō Nakamura XVII, whose four-year-old son Kankurō (later Kanzaburō Nakamura XVIII) played Kazuo, sharing screen credit with the popular stars who played his parents, Teiji Takahashi—who died in an automobile accident shortly after the film's release—and Yoshiko Kuga.
 The senior Nakamura received the only solo screen credit among the cast members.
-His wife Tomoe was played by Murasaki Fujima, a star of Japanese dance who appeared in many postwar films, and the yakuza who menace her were played by familiar performers Rentarō Mikuni and Kōji Mitsui.
-One-time Shochiku leading man Shūji Sano has a cameo as an executive whose vacationing wife is entertained off-screen by Shôichi.
-Takahiro Tamura, who had a large role in the director's The Eternal Rainbow the year before, is barely onscreen as Yasuko's older brother Tetsuo.

 Kinoshita capitalized on the singing career of Kazuya Kosaka in casting him as Yasuko's younger brother Gorô, whose proud decision not to aspire to a higher class or calling seems influenced by his kinship with the fatalistic Takemura.
 Gorô's romantic interest, Noriko, is played by Mie Fuji, making her film debut after being discovered by Kinoshita's brother Chuji, who wrote the film's score; Fuji would appear in one more Kinoshita film before joining Toho, who changed her name to Yôko Fujiyama and cast her in several comedy, science-fiction, and youth-oriented films until her retirement to start a family in the late 1960s.

-One of Kinoshita's shortest features, Thus Another Day has multiple plot threads that some modern critics believe overcomplicate the storyline.
-The film's brisk pace includes many cinematic ellipses that either withhold information for later revelation—such as the identity of the driver who transports the yakuza to their vacation home—or permit viewers to imagine sequences that aren’t explicitly shown, such as the fate of Shusuke and Tomoe's daughter; his confrontation with the yakuza who have cuckolded him; and the two visits of Shôichi to the executive's wife.
+One of Kinoshita's shortest features, the film's brisk pace includes many cinematic ellipses that either withhold information for later revelation—such as the identity of the driver who transports the yakuza to their vacation home—or permit viewers to imagine sequences that aren’t explicitly shown, such as the fate of Shusuke and Tomoe's daughter; his confrontation with the yakuza who have cuckolded him; and the two visits of Shôichi to the executive's wife.

 Kinoshita filmed much of Thus Another Day on location in both Tokyo and the resort area of Karuizawa, which features prominently in the boating and waterfront talent show scenes.